DLL 3 Teaching German as a World Language

 Course Description

 The overall goal of this course is for teachers to learn the elements of the German language and how the form and function of linguistic parts work together in communication.
 Teachers will learn the semantic classes, the nouns and functions of the article, the formal properties of gender, number, and case, the connection between the preposition and the following case, and why standard pronunciation is important.
-The course will culminate with a 3-week final project (Practical Exploration Project or PEP), in which the new theoretical approaches of the DLL unit are reviewed and assessed in the teacher’s own teaching practice.
+The course will culminate with a 2-week final project (Practical Exploration Project or PEP), in which the new theoretical approaches of the DLL unit are reviewed and assessed in the teacher’s own teaching practice.
 This course is conducted in German in partnership with the Goethe-Institut USA.
-Please note that the time commitment does not allow participants to take multiple DLL courses simultaneously.
-If you are interested in taking more than one course concurrently, you must receive approval from the Goethe-Institut.
-Direct email inquiries to teacherservice-boston@goethe.de.

-By the end of the course, the learner will submit a portfolio that demonstrates understanding and the ability to: Participants can describe their own teaching philosophy.
+By the end of the course, the learner will demonstrate an understanding of and the ability to:

 Pre-requisite

-The entry requirement is German at level B2 in accordance with the Common European Framework of Reference for Languages (CEFR) or Advanced Low ACTFL Proficiency Level.
-Please take this assessment and email a screenshot of the results to info@idiomaconsulting.com.
+The entry requirement is German proficiency at level B2 in accordance with the Common European Framework of Reference for Languages (CEFR) or Advanced Low ACTFL Proficiency Level.
+If you are unsure you meet this requirement, please take this assessment and email a screenshot of the results to info@idiomaconsulting.com.
+Students who do not meet the proficiency level requiement are encouraged to register for a German Language Course through the Goethe-Institut to prepare them for DLL courses.

 Course Delivery